+100 mya:

+ICHTHYOSAUR

-100 mya: ICHTHYOSAUR Embedded in rock, these sharp, pointed teeth belonged to an ichthyosaur (p.
+Embedded in rock, these sharp, pointed teeth belonged to an ichthyosaur (p.
 57).

-Marine reptiles like this all became extinct at the same time as the dinosaurs.
-95 mya: TURTLE This turtle shell is a relic from the Cretaceous Period.
+Marine reptiles like this all became extinct at the same time as the dinosaurs

+95 mya: TURTLE

+This turtle shell is a relic from the Cretaceous Period.
 Turtles were another group that flourished instead of becoming extinct.

-90 mya: ALBERTOSAURUS The owner of this toe bone was a large meat-eating dinosaur.
+90 mya: ALBERTOSAURUS

+The owner of this toe bone was a large meat-eating dinosaur.
 Few of these meat eaters survived up to the end of the dinosaur age.

+Crab

+Closely related to the lobsters, crabs did not suffer extinction (p.
+58).

+75 mya:

+85 mya: MARSUPIAL

 This jaw bone belonged to a pouched mammal (like a kangaroo).
-Now found only in Australia, marsupials lived alongside the dinosaurs, and were able to evolve rapidly after they disappeared.
+Now found only in Australia, marsupials lived alongside the dinosaurs, and were able to evolve rapidly after they

+disappeared.

 90 mya:

 BONY FISH

 Bony ray-finned fish were another

 group that suffered very little

 damage during the

 "great extinction".

-■ 100 mya:

-Some marine groups, like the lobsters, were little affected by the mass extinction that happened at the end of the Cretaceous Period.
+■ 100 mya: LOBSTER Some marine groups, like the lobsters, were little affected by the mass extinction that happened at the end of the Cretaceous Period.
 Why some groups were affected, and others not, is to this day a great mystery.
 100 mya: LEAF Broad leaves like this one are typical of flowering plants that appeared during the Cretaceous Period.
 RED HERRING?
 The bony fish we are familiar with today are very like those that lived in the late Cretaceous.

 Myths and legends When dinosaur bones were first discovered, people found it hard to believe that these creatures had actually lived on Earth.
 The giant dinosaurs became linked with terrifying monsters in peoples' minds.
 Because so little was known about them, many mistakes were made at the beginning.
 Dinosaur bones were put together in the wrong way (p.
 8), or even mixed up with other bones.
 Today, misconceptions about dinosaurs are just as common.
 Visitors to museums often think that the dinosaurs walked around looking like living skeletons!
 Politicians and commentators sometimes unfairly use dinosaurs to describe something that is old-fashioned, out of date, useless, or inefficient.
-It is

-A WATERY END A common mistake is to believe that dinosaurs were sea monsters, possibly still lurking in the ocean depths.
+It is common to think that dino- A WATERY END A common mistake is to believe that dinosaurs were sea monsters, possibly still lurking in the ocean depths.
 In fact, no dinosaur was purely sea living.
-The sea reptiles that shared the dinosaur world were mostly plesiosaurs and ichthyosaurs.

-DINOSAUR DRAGON The winged dragon of mythology looks very like some dinosaurs, except for the wings.
+The sea reptiles that shared the dinosaur world were mostly plesiosaurs sophisticated animals that the Earth has ever seen, and surlike some dinosaurs, except for the wings.
 Some people see dragons and dinosaurs as being one and the same.
 But the big difference is that dragons never existed! saurs were animals that were big, dull, stupid, and headed for extinction because they were poorly designed to cope with the world in which they lived.
 In fact, nothing could be further from the truth.
-Dinosaurs were among the most elegant and sophisticated animals that the Earth has ever seen, and survived for nearly 150 million years - 75 times longer than humans have lived on Earth.
+Dinosaurs were among the most elegant and The winged dragon of mythology looks very

+DINOSAUR DRAGON vived for nearly 150 million years - 75 times longer than humans have lived on Earth.